particle-iot/docs/src/content/reference/ios.md

 **Important**
 Those credentials should be kept as secret.
 We recommend the use of [Cocoapods-keys plugin](https://github.com/orta/cocoapods-keys) for cocoapods
 (which you have to use anyways to install the SDK).
 It is essentially a key value store for environment and application keys.
-It's a good security practice to keep production keys out of developer hands.
+It is a good security practice to keep production keys out of developer hands.
 CocoaPods-keys makes it easy to have per-user config settings stored securely in the developer's keychain, and not in the application source.
 It is a plugin that once installed will run on every pod install or pod update.

 After adding the following additional lines your project `Podfile`:
 ```ruby